The Bacchus Marsh Flower & Garden Show

-When she became ill in 2015, a wider group of her friends decided the show must go on.
-They pulled together the Show for that year, and ran it over two days, and then have continued to run it.
+When Joce became ill in 2015, a wider group of her friends decided the Show must go on.
+They pulled together the Show for that year, expanded it to be a two-day event, have continued to run it ever since.

 The Show’s success, as a regular Bacchus Marsh event, is growing.
 Every year the hall has been a riot of colour, showcasing locally grown flowers, plants and produce.
-This year, it expanded to hold very successful cake decorating and photography competitions.
+In 2018, it expanded to hold very successful cake decorating and photography competitions.

-The renamed Bacchus Marsh Flower & Garden Show now supports local business, community groups, craft groups and artists.
+The renamed Bacchus Marsh Flower & Garden Show is now an outlet for local business, community groups, craft groups and artists.
 It is a testament to Joce who always brought great skill, inspiration, energy and enthusiasm to everything she did.

 Among the many willing and talented volunteers who organise and run the Show, there has always had a significant involvement by members of the Rotary Club of Bacchus Marsh (Joce was a Past President).
 Another Rotarian and good friend to Joce, Jock Taylor took over as Chair of the Show in 2015.
 Karen Mather, another good friend of Joce’s, assumed the Chair in 2017 but COVID meant that we could not hold the Show in 2020.